About the MulteFire Specification

 The MulteFire 1.1 Specification is expected to be available for public download by mid-2019.
 To receive a notification when the specification becomes publicly available, please complete the following form:

-- Enhanced existing MulteFire 1.0 broadband services in 5 GHz
+- Enhanced MulteFire 1.0 Broadband Services in the Global 5 GHz Unlicensed Band

 About MulteFire Release 1.0 Specification

 Release 1.0 specification, a key milestone in bringing MulteFire technology to market, is based on 3GPP Releases 13 and 14, and defines LTE to operate in unlicensed and shared spectrum while ensuring fair sharing of spectrum with other users and technologies.
 By removing the requirement for an anchor in licensed spectrum, MulteFire enables new use cases and new deployments to take advantage of the benefits of LTE technology.
 Version 1.0.1 of the specification is available for public download.
 Please complete the form here to access the 1.0.1 specification.

 - Builds on elements of 3GPP Release 13 License Assisted Access (LAA) for the downlink and Release 14 enhanced LAA (eLAA) for the uplink

 - Includes enhancements for operation solely in unlicensed spectrum such as robust procedures for mobility, paging, initial access and efficient uplink control channels